Candela Technologies Logo

 or upstream project:

-4. Disable HW encryption, since that cannot work with multiple virtual interfaces:
+5. Disable HW encryption, since that cannot work with multiple virtual interfaces.
+For ath10k, this requires kernel driver changes ase well.:

 echo options ath5k nohwcrypt=1 >> /etc/modprobe.d/ath5k.conf